Our Next Business Meeting

 The SCKCB will have our regular bi-monthly meeting on Sunday,

 February 4th at 1:30 PM.
-The meeting
+The meeting will be held at the Neighborhood

-located at 707 E. Main Ave., Bowling Green.
+Bowling Green.
 Just follow East Main to the top of what is commonly

 referred to as "Hospital Hill."
 There is a large parking lot on the

 left side of the building below the street level.
 The entrance to our

-meeting room is accessible from this lower
+meeting room is accessible from this lower parking lot level.
+Check

-for specific driving directions and Google Maps routing from your location.
+directions and Google Maps routing from your location.

 This will be our first business meeting for for 2018, and the first

 one in quite a while, as our October meeting was the fall picnic and

 December's meeting will be the Christmas party both being non-business

 Senators Markey and Capito Introduce Legislation to Improve

 Washington (November 7, 2017)